-The OPCC has appointed a new s.151 officer through the appointment of a Chief Finance Officer, following the retirement of the Deputy Chief Executive and Treasurer.
-The force has appointed a Head of Finance and s.151 officer, replacing the previous joint OPCC/force arrangement.
+The OPCC has in place a Chief Finance Officer covering the role of s.151 officer.
+The force has a Head of Finance and Business Services in place, covering the s.151 officer role.

 Police and Crime Panel:

 The Humberside Police and Crime Panel continues to scrutinise the work of the PCC, acting as critical friend to the PCC through independent challenge.
 The Panel has: